 - Vorkosigan Saga is a Zig Zag.
-By Mile's time it is simply a Standard Royal Court and most of the politics looks like fairly normal parliamentering with mundane tricks like exchanging support for each others favorite project.
+By Miles's time it is simply a Standard Royal Court and most of the politics looks like fairly normal parliamenteering with mundane tricks like exchanging support for each other's favorite project.
 However once in awhile a Vor will stoop to thuggery.
-There are a number of Vor that are useless and vice-obsessed, or pretend to be like Ivan and By.
+There are a number of Vor that are useless and vice-obsessed—or pretend to be, like Ivan and By.
 These seem to be a minority.
-When Miles was a child however the Barrayaran system was much more violent and assassinations and attempted coups were an expected feature of politics.
+When Miles was a child, however, the Barrayaran system was much more violent, and assassinations and attempted coups were an expected feature of politics.

 - The King's Court is this in Sir Derek And The Faeries, although it isn't helped by the fact that the King is something of an idiot, as he sleeps with the Queen's Ladies-In-Waiting despite knowing what a terrible idea that is, then banishes the only person who could get him out of his bind.

 - The Age of Fire series has the court politics of the Lavadome — hundreds of dragons, all vying for the favor of, or entry into, the Imperial Line.
 And as for those already in the Line, they're constantly struggling for influence, power, and ultimately the chance to take the Tyr's throne for themselves.